 AC Recital Hall

-Payment can be made in full by check or credit card, or using the 5-month bank draft payment service.
-Checks should be made out to Millsaps College and sent to: Millsaps Conservatory of Music, c/o Rachel Heard, Millsaps College, 1701 North State St, Jackson, MS, 39210.
-If a student decides to discontinue lessons at the conclusion of the fall semester and has selected the monthly payment plan, the Millsaps Business office must be notified in writing to stop bank draft payment for the spring semester.
-A $50 fee will be charged for any returned checks or bank drafts.
+Checks should be made out to Millsaps College and sent to: Millsaps Conservatory of Music, c/o Rachel Heard, Millsaps College, 1701 North State St, Jackson, MS 39210.
+If a student decides to discontinue lessons at the conclusion of the fall semester, the Millsaps Business Office must be notified in writing to receive a partial refund.

 Classes and Ensemble tuition must be paid in full at the beginning of the semester.